siyanabandrova-dotcom/ES/README.md

 ## Launching jobs:

 Use `sbatch slurm_launch_multinode_n1.sh` and `sbatch slurm_launch_multinode_n16.sh` launch jobs on 1 and 16 nodes of 4 gpus respectively.
-Hyperparameters can be edited within the launch scripts.
+Hyperparameters can be changed within the bash launch scripts.